The UNC Policy Manual

 B. Levels of Endowed Professorships.
 The statutes provide for grants for endowments up to $2,000,000.
 This policy provides for four levels of endowed professorships: an endowment of $500,000, an endowment of $1,000,000, an endowment of $1,500,000, or an endowment of $2,000,000.

 C. Matching Requirements for an Institution other than Focused Growth or Special Needs Institution.
+State matching funds will be provided only in the amounts shown below for each level of private funds raised.
 For a constituent institution other than a focused growth or special needs institution, the institution must have the following amounts in private contributions in its Endowment Fund to qualify for the corresponding transfer of the state matching funds from the Board of Governors Trust Fund:

 Private Contribution